MAlcont/sketches-of-Spain/README.md

 npm install
 ```

-This project requires external libraries that must be manually downloaded and placed in the `lib` folder:
+This project may require external libraries that must be manually downloaded and placed in the `lib` folder:

 #### **SQL.js WASM Library (SQLite in Browser)**